JKHYuen/JKHYuen.github.io/projects/1-physarum.md

 I used a solution I developed in a previous Unity project: use a reference UI resolution of 1920 x 1080 and fit arbitrary resolutions by height.
 The Unity <a href="https://docs.unity3d.com/Packages/com.unity.ugui@1.0/manual/script-CanvasScaler.html" target="_blank" rel="noopener noreferrer">canvas scaler</a> component does this by altering the scale of all UI objects.
 Which is why the "lossy scale" (i.e. the global scale: this includes the canvas scaler multiplier AND the scale multiplier from my scalable UI feature) is used to get a coefficient representing the aspect ratio difference between the run time screen and the reference resolution (```line 13``` of code below).
 Using this method with the appropriate position anchors also allows the UI as a whole to work predictably with any screen size and aspect ratio.

-<h4>Function used to position text tooltips of arbitrary size:</h4>
+<h4>Function used to position text tooltips of arbitrary size within any screen size:</h4>
 {% highlight csharp linenos %}
 private IEnumerator CalculateTooltipPosition(RectTransform targetObjectRect, Vector2 customOffset) {
     LayoutRebuilder.ForceRebuildLayoutImmediate(tooltipRectTransform);